Dr. Kenton Anderson started his role as Providence’s 15th President on June 1, 2021.

 Dr. Larry McKinney came to Providence College and Seminary from Philadelphia College of the Bible where he served as Vice President of Student Development.
 Major campus developments during his time as President included the construction of a new women’s residence hall, Eichhorst Hall, as well as a very successful “Pursuit of Excellence” campaign which saw the construction of the C.T.
 Loewen Resource Centre (including the William Falk Library).

 2001: Dr. August H. Konkel

 Dr. August Konkel served as professor of Old Testament at Providence Seminary from 1984 until his retirement in 2012.
 In 1978 Dr. Konkel received a Master of Divinity from Providence Seminary.
 He was the pastor of Bethel Bergthaler Mennonite Church in Winkler from 1971-1982.
 He earned his Ph.D. from Westminster Theological Seminary in 1987.
 While maintaining an active scholarly career of teaching and publication and an enthusiastic preaching ministry, as President, Dr. Konkel led Providence in a number of strategic initiatives, including degree recognition with the University of Manitoba, the construction of the Reimer Student Life Centre, and the establishment of the Providence University College and Seminary campus as a model for green energy technologies.
-The culmination of Dr. Konkel’s work became evident, when in June 2011, the Manitoba Legislative Assembly changed the official name of Providence to Providence University College and Theological Seminary.
+The culmination of Dr. Konkel’s work became evident, when in June 2011, the Manitoba Legislative Assembly changed the institute's official name to Providence University College and Theological Seminary.

 Thanks for visiting Providence!Do you have any questions, or want to learn more?
 Fill out our Information Request Form and we'll get back to you as soon as possible!